silkkycloud/core/README.md

 # Our Cluster

-This is all of files for deploying our Swarm cluster, in one place as a infrastructure as code style deployment.
+This is all of the files for deploying our Swarm cluster, in one place as a infrastructure as code style deployment.

 **Features:**
 - [Caddy](https://caddyserver.com/) Fast, multi-platform web server